ARE YOU STAYING LEGAL WITH CANVA? 5 WAYS TO PROTECT YOURSELF

 For example: #CleverwithCanva

 In most cases, you just need to be aware that you can’t prevent anyone else from using your hashtag, in your case you need to reach out to Canva to hear if using their name to create a course or promote your business is okay.

 Terms and Conditions (T+C's) - Read them!

 I don't like reading them, so to simplify, I only stick to two resources.
 I get my images from Adobe and I do my design with Canva (18:28).

-Make it easy for yourself, should there ever be legal consequences and keep a good track record of your Design Resources (Nicholette shows you how in her Canva Course).
+Make it easy for yourself, should there ever be legal consequences and keep a good track record of your Design Resources.

 Learn more about Tamsen’s services here and @TamsenHorton everywhere on Social Media.

 NICHOLETTE'S FAVE LEGAL RESOURCES